Queen Elizabeth Gives Official Consent for Royal Wedding of Prince Harry and Meghan Markle

 She approves!

-Queen Elizabeth II has officially consented to the marriage of her grandson Prince Harry to Meghan Markle, which is scheduled for May 19.
+Queen Elizabeth II has officially consented to the royal wedding of her grandson Prince Harry to Meghan Markle, which is scheduled for May 19.

 Buckingham Palace has just shared an image of the "Instrument of Consent", which is the hand-written document that records "Her Majesty The Queen's consent to the Marriage of Prince Harry and Ms. Meghan Markle."